cristianhinojosa/23_People/django/23People/README.md

-Hello my name is cristian Hinojosa Vallejos, here are instructions below
+Hello my name is cristian Hinojosa Vallejos, here are instructions below:
 # Create a User
 1)  Go to https://people23-287403.df.r.appspot.com/register/
 2)  Complete the form and press the post button